Believing in accessibility for all

 8.0 What if I am still not happy with the outcome to my complaint?

-8.1 If a customer is still not happy with the response you have received, they can choose to refer your complaint to a designated person, such as a Member of Parliament or Councillor.
+8.2 If a customer is still not happy with the response they have received, they can choose to refer your complaint to a designated person, such as a Member of Parliament or Councillor.

 9.0 Learning from complaints

-9.2 Wolverhampton Homes produce an annual report, and we will include our complaints performance and how we have improved services in line with customer feedback.
+9.2 We will include our complaints performance and how we have improved services in line with customer feedback into our annual report.

 10.0 Persistent or unreasonable complaints

-10.1 As detailed above, we are committed to providing a high-quality customer feedback service and dealing with complaints in a fair and impartial way.
+10.1 As detailed above, we are committed to providing a high-quality customer service and will deal with complaints in a fair and impartial way.
 However, in a small number of cases customers pursue their complaints in an unreasonable and persistent way that can negatively impact the investigation of their complaint and the ability of staff to provide a quality service to other customers.

 10.2 This may involve making persistent complaints about different matters, or repeated complaints about the same issue.
 These actions can occur either while their complaint is being investigated, or once the investigation has been completed.